 The older I get, the more I know that I know less than I previously imagined.
 One thing I love about writing historical fiction, then, is the opportunity to research historical events and personalities that weren’t covered in my K-college history classes.

-My new novel, Widowmaker, is set in the first decade of the 20th century, an era that save for the Wright Brothers (their hometown paper refused to public accounts of their first powered flights, deeming them too short to be of importance) and Henry Ford (Ford’s 1908 Model T popularized the left-hand steering column), doesn’t rate more than a mention in textbooks.
+My new novel, Widowmaker, is set in the first decade of the 20th century—an era that, save for the Wright Brothers (their hometown paper refused to publish accounts of their first powered flights, deeming them too short to be of importance) and Henry Ford (Ford’s 1908 Model T popularized the left-hand steering column), doesn’t usually rate more than a mention in textbooks.
 The Spanish-American war, maybe, but again, apart from Theodore Roosevelt’s charge up San Juan Hill, only a cursory mention and then it’s off to World War I and the Great Depression.

 Today, September 28, 2017, marks the 116th anniversary of the Balangiga Massacre (or Balangiga Uprising, depending on your perspective—more on that in a bit)—the 9-11 of its era and yet largely forgotten.
 Forgotten in the U.S., that is—I can’t speak for Filipinos but Balangiga figures far more prominently in their nation’s history books than it does in ours.